dunglas/mercure/README.md

 ### Asynchronous Jobs

 * a webapp tells the server to compute a report, this task is costly and will take some time to complete
-* the server delegates the computation of the report on an asynchronous worker (using message queue), and closes the connection with the webapp
+* the server delegates the computation of the report to an asynchronous worker (using message queue), and closes the connection with the webapp
 * the worker sends the report to the webapp when it is computed

 ### Collaborative Editing